-It’s easy to think that when it comes to the Reformers.
+It’s easy to think reformers like Martin Luther and John Calvin were superhuman.
 They stood up to the world’s strongest power.
 They did what others didn’t dare to do.
 They changed the world.

 We think, “These people were extraordinary!”
 We forget that, in many ways, they were just like us.
 God is extraordinary.

 For example, what drove Luther to the monastery wasn’t devotion.

 Find out what it was in this excerpt, adapted from Logos Mobile Education course Milestones of the Protestant Reformation, 46% off through October 31, taught by Dr. Jennifer Powell McNutt, associate professor of theology and history of Christianity at Wheaton College and a teaching elder in the Presbyterian Church (USA).